astralfrontier/astralfrontier.org/src/blog/hexo/an-otome-game-idea/index.md

 path: /2016/01/03/an-otome-game-idea
 featuredImage: ../hexo.png
 tags:
+  - otome
   - silver sheen
-  - otome
 links: []
-category: silver sheen
+category: Video Games
 ---

 I watched a friend live-stream one of the [Amnesia] games the other night.